OISTE/repository/OWGTMCPS.md

 The following subsections describe the required practices for each subscriber certificate type.

-#### 3.2.3.1 For SSL Certificates
+#### 3.2.3.1 For TLS Certificates

-For the validation of individuals participating in the certificate application and management, OGTM enforces compliance with the CA/B Forum Baseline Requirements and EV Guidelines.
+For the validation of individuals participating in the certificate application and management, OWGTM enforces compliance with the CA/B Forum Baseline Requirements and EV Guidelines.

 #### 3.2.3.2 For Personal Certificates